It’s that time of year again… back-to-school season will be here in a couple blinks!

 If you have a younger child, look for character-themed sandwich and snack containers for $1 each.

+Dollar Tree offers some cute, colorful journals you won’t see elsewhere for just a buck.
 You can stock them up on journals to last through an entire year of teenage angst.

 But if composition notebooks are on your kid’s school list, go with Walmart or Target instead, where they’re a fraction of the price.

 7. Stock up on scissors from Dollar Tree.